Red Clocks

 On Tyranny

-Book Notes Posted by kitt at 23:09 on 13 September 2018I bought this book on a whim while visiting a newly opened journal / papergoods / travel lifestyle shop in Los Angeles a couple weeks back.
+Book Notes Yeah, kitt finished writing this at 23:09 on 13 September 2018I bought this book on a whim while visiting a newly opened journal / papergoods / travel lifestyle shop in Los Angeles a couple weeks back.
 The book was small, with the blurb, "The Founding Fathers tried to protect us from the threat they knew, the tyranny that overcame ancient democracy.
 Today, our political order faces new threats, no unlike the totalitarianism of the twentieth century.
 We are no wiser than the Europeans who saw democracy yield to fascism, Nazism, or communism.
 Our one advantage is that we might learn from their experience."
 Yes, okay, I'm interested, keep going.

 Turns out, the whole book was one big smack upside the head, complete with actionable items to do to help stem the tide of tyranny currently rising in our country.
 While reading the book, I wanted to highlight every passage, share all of the lessons with everyone, buy a million copies and send them out to everyone I come in contact with in all aspects of life.
 It is a fast read, 128 pages, so even people who don't read much or fall asleep while reading (read: many of my relatives) can finish it.